adriannikiel/adriannikiel/README.md

 My second account (unofficial) with my earlier projects and tutorials is here:  https://github.com/hunter86rsl

 I’m very enthusiastic about computers and programming.
-As a programmer I like solving problems that improve my programming skills.
+As a software developer I like solving problems that improve my programming skills.

 #
 ### 🛠 &nbsp;Tech Stack